Secure Delete

 Choosing a Method

-For most users, DoD 3-Pass provides an excellent balance of security and speed.
+For most users, DoD 5220.22-M (3-pass) provides an excellent balance of security and speed.
 Use Pseudo-Random (1 pass) for fast bulk wiping of non-sensitive data.
 Choose Gutmann (35 passes) only when compliance or regulation demands maximum overwrite security — it is significantly slower due to the number of passes.

 On modern SSDs, a single random overwrite is generally sufficient because of wear-levelling and TRIM.
 Multi-pass methods are most effective on traditional spinning-disk (HDD) drives.